ancientlunatic/Privacy-Policy/README.md

 # Privacy-Policy
-this is a privacy policy page...
+This is a test Facebook Application only for testing purpose.